By Nat Charatan

-3) In 1989, when TSUSA was replaced by HTSUS, it was the expressed intent of Congress that existing principles, rulings, court cases involving Schedule 8 merchandise be carried over into Chapter 98.
+3) In 1989, when TSUSA was replaced by HTSUS, it was the expressed intent of Congress that existing principles, rulings, and court cases involving Schedule 8 merchandise be carried over into Chapter 98.
 Since then there have been changes to the law but they had little, if nothing, to do with the switch.
-In other words, many “old” rulings, court cases and the like still carry legal weight.
+In other words, many “old” rulings, court cases, and the like still carry legal weight.

 4) It’s not rare for an item to qualify for two different Chapter 98 numbers.
 Let’s say a Grandma Moses painting was being returned from France after being exhibited at the Louvre.
 The importer can choose 9801.00.10 or 9801.00.60 or 9701.00.00.

-6) Applicable CBP personnel (e.g. import specialists) can waive required documentation listed in the Customs Regulations.
+6) Applicable CBP personnel (e.g. import specialists) can waive the required documentation listed in the Customs Regulations.
 However, the importer has no recourse (other than supplying the documentation) if they choose not to do so.

 7) CBP needs the importer’s request/consent to move his merchandise from one Chapter 98 number to another Chapter 98 number.
-The only exception are stat suffixes with no legal significance, like changing a laser’s classification from 9801.00.1090 to 9801.00.1012 because the invoice clearly says “Returned for warranty repairs.”
+The only exception is stat suffixes with no legal significance, like changing a laser’s classification from 9801.00.1090 to 9801.00.1012 because the invoice clearly says “Returned for warranty repairs.”

-When considering the use of Chapter 98, you must be very careful and selective as it’s use does tend to raise some red flags and could make your shipment subject to more scrutiny from CBP.
+When considering the use of Chapter 98, you must be very careful and selective as its use does tend to raise some red flags and could make your shipment subject to more scrutiny from CBP.
 The following examples are some common mistakes made in claiming Chapter 98 and the actions taken by CBP.

 A machine from Germany, apparently rebuilt, was entered under 9802.00.5060/8479.89.9899 by an importer.
 However, the cost of the repairs was much greater than the original value causing the Import Trade Specialist (ITS) to speculate the returned machine had not retained its essential identity.
-In response to CBP Form 28 (CF28) sent by the team, the importer submitted a PEA for $12,243.66 which included duty of $11,752.88 and an additional interest charge of $176.35.
+In response to CBP Form 28 (CF28) sent by the team, the importer submitted a PEA for $12,243.66 which included a duty of $11,752.88 and an additional interest charge of $176.35.

 This next case involves a large 9801.00.2000/free entry (c/o AU, c/e AU) for an importer.
 The SSBI screen and ATS indicated it was 7113.11.5080; the PLOR was over twenty thousand dollars.
 Later, the ITS mentioned that there was virtually nothing else with c/o Australia for this consignee so assuming the country of origin was correct, how could this entry of “silver beads” possibly qualify for 9801.00.2000?
 Various CF28 requests went unanswered and a CF29 was issued.
-The entry was liquidated for $24,273.05 which include duty, MPF, and interest.
+The entry was liquidated for $24,273.05 which includes duty, MPF, and interest.

 A CBP entry team was notified of a 9801.00.2500/free entry for an importer.
-It contained Chinese gold jewelry valued over three million dollars with PLOR over $200,000.
+It contained Chinese gold jewelry valued at over three million dollars with a PLOR of over $200,000.
 The ITS felt sure 9801.00.2500 didn’t apply.
-While the CF28 reply confirmed this, it also proved the importer’s claim that the articles were being returned after public exhibition in Panama.
+While the CF28 reply confirmed this, it also proved the importer’s claim that the articles were being returned after a public exhibition in Panama.
 Accordingly, the entry was changed to 9801.00.60/free and liquidated as such.

-A 9801.00.40/free entry for importer with a shipment from Canada contained three British-made sports cars totaling $600,000.
+A 9801.00.40/free entry for an importer with a shipment from Canada contained three British-made sports cars totaling $600,000.
 9801.00.40 was obviously wrong but the entry might wind up being free under another number like 9801.00.60.
 However, if dutiable the revenue recovery would be $15,000+.
-After further research and potential to collect duties for CBP, the relevant National Import Specialist agreed with the proposed 9801.00.60.
+After further research and the potential to collect duties for CBP, the relevant National Import Specialist agreed with the proposed 9801.00.60.

 An all-day class by a former CBP specialist on Chapter 98 would go a long way to educate importers on which 98 provision, if any, to use regarding their merchandise and help them meet the informed compliance/reasonable care requirements.
-Global Training Center will be adding a full day class for Chapter 98 Compliance later this year.
-If you are interested, please make sure you let us know by going here.